bjssacademy/class-based-from-go/part6/chapter06.md

 2. Implement the code in *all* your concrete classes (classes that implement the interface) so that the Stop() method no longer throws an exception.

+> NOTE: If you have already removed the ```throw new NotImplementedException(); ``` from the codebase and implemented the features, well done!
+You should still add a exception handling into your loop but you can skip Step 2

 ***

 [Chapter 7 >>](/part7/chapter07.md)